 Refill always has a heaving , slightly ramshackle, queue once night falls.

-Conveniently placed opposite the underground station, the curried goat and the jerk chicken are widely savoured.
+Conveniently placed opposite the underground station, and seemingly never closed, the curried goat and the jerk chicken are widely savoured.

 500A Brixton Road

 Downstairs café serves wide selection of meals, plus an upstairs bar